 There is no interest to pay on the Equity Loan for the first 5 years.
-From the 6th
+From the 6th year you will pay a small monthly fee, calculated at 1.75%, rising annually by the increase in the Retail Price Index plus 1%.

-No more Help to Buy ISA
+The Help to Buy ISA